DeepSportradar/ball-3d-localization-challenge/README.md

 ### Training the baseline

 With the dataset ready, you can train the baseline.
-The configuration file `configs/ballsize.py` defines a model and parameters to train it, as well as the necessary callbacks to compute the metrics.
+The configuration file `configs/ballsize.py` defines a model and the parameters to train it, as well as the necessary callbacks to compute the metrics.
 You can launch the model training by running:
 ```bash
 python -m experimentator configs/ballsize.py --epochs 101 --kwargs "eval_epochs=range(0,101,20)"
 ```